Jjschwartz/NetworkAttackSimulator/README.rst

 |docs|

-A simulated computer network complete with vulnerabilities, scans and exploits designed to be used as a testing environment for AI agents and planning techniques applied to network penetration testing.
+Network Attack Simulator (NASim) is a simulated computer network complete with vulnerabilities, scans and exploits designed to be used as a testing environment for AI agents and planning techniques applied to network penetration testing.

+**Note**: NASim is currently under active development so there will be small changes still occuring that may affect some functionallity.
+However, I'm hoping for a stable release soon.

 Documentation
 -------------